Check the list of 25 renowned athletes who are currently without a club

-With no money in the market and with the current management’s habit of hiring seasoned athletes to compose the young talent squad of Xerém, Fluminense can look at the market next season and try to mine some names that are without a club.
+With no money in the market and with the current management’s habit of hiring seasoned athletes to compose the young talent squad of Xerém, Fluminense can look to the market, next season, and try to mine some names that are without a club.
 The Lancenet website listed 25 of them, some with well-known passages through the Tricolor das Laranjeiras.

 Look: